St3plox/Blogchain/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 The simplest way to get started is to use docker.
-Otherwise you will have to install Go 1.22, npm, hardhat, mongodb.
+Otherwise you will have to install Go 1.22, npm, hardhat, mongod, redis.
 Startup the mongodb server, than hardhat tesnet, than frontend and backend api

 ### Prerequisites